-'Kuih Seri Muka' is one of the more famous 'kuih' (sweet snack) in Malaysia.
 This Malaysian layered cake had been requested many times by our viewers.
-The recipe is pretty simple but I decided to label the difficulty level of this recipe as "average" as there are a few steps which could make or break the perfection of 'Kuih Seri Muka'.
+The recipe is pretty simple but I decided to label the difficulty level of this recipe as “average” as there are a few steps which could make or break the perfection of 'kuih seri muka'.
 First of all, let's get to the basic.
-The word "seri" means glow or radiance and "muka" means face.
+The word 'seri' means glow or radiance and 'muka' means face.
 'Kuih' generally has fancy names.
-It does make me wonder how the name, 'glowing/radiant face' comes about.
+It does make me wonder how the name, 'glowing face' came about.
 Weird as it may sound but have trust in the big group of viewers who had requested the recipe.
 They know how amazingly delicious this 'kuih' is.
-If you too have any recipe request, click Request to submit yours.
+For your information, if you have any recipe request, submit yours today.

-This cake or 'kuih' is made up of two layers.
-The bottom layer is made from coconut milk flavoured steamed glutinous rice.
-The top green layer is made up of sweet pandan flavoured custard cooked with coconut milk which makes the custard tastes creamy.
-Both of these layers make this 'kuih' stands out among the myriad of 'kuih' available in Malaysia.
-Pandan extract gives natural colouring to the 'kuih'.
-Within the 'Peranakan' community, 'Kuih Seri Muka' is made slightly different as the glutinous rice is coloured using butterfly pea flower.
+Within the Peranakan community, 'kuih seri muka' is made slightly different as the glutinous rice is coloured using butterfly pea flower.
 This is an option if you want the 'kuih' to be more vibrant.
-Soak about 15 dried butterfly pea flower in warm water for 15 minutes and then use the coloured water to soak 1/3 of the glutinous rice.
-This process is very similar to the recipe I had for Pulut Tai Tai.
+Soak about 15 dried butterfly pea flowesr in warm water for 15 minutes and then use the coloured water to soak one third of the glutinous rice.
+This process is very similar to the recipe I created for Pulut Tai Tai.

-During the initial experiment, I had several issues trying to come up with the perfect 'Kuih Seri Muka'.
+During the initial experiment, I had several issues trying to come up with the perfect 'kuih seri muka'.
 The layers did not stick together and became a complete disaster!
-The pandan custard was overcooked which made the pandan custard layer clumpy and uneven.
+The pandan custard was overcooked which made it clumpy and uneven.
 Honestly, I was so disappointed then.
-However, it was still edible but 'Kuih Seri Muka' has to live up to its name by 'glowing' and not look unpresentable!
-Therefore, I will share the tips with you here on how to make this beautiful 'kuih' for your enjoyment.
+However, it was still edible but 'kuih seri muka' has to live up to its name by maintaining its 'glowing face' and not look unpresentable!
+Therefore, I will share the tips with you here on how to achieve the best results for this beautiful 'kuih'.

 Kuih Seri Muka is also known as: Kuih SalatSteamed Glutinous Rice Cake with Pandan CustardKuih Seri Kaya